EvernodeXRPL/evernode-docs/docs/source/platform/hooks/governance-game.md

 There are two classes of participants in the Governance Game.

 - **Evernode Labs**: Evernode Labs always has 1 vote and has special rights in Piloted and Co-Piloted modes and has no special rights over Auto-Piloted mode.
-- **Valid Hosts**: Reputable host accounts that are earning rewards, have held a registration token for the previous three consecutive months, and are not eligible to be pruned due to unreliability.
+- **Valid Hosts**: Reputable host accounts that are earning rewards, have held a registration token for the previous three consecutive months, and demonstrate active participation through consistent heartbeats.

 ## Governance